St. Mary's Church, Gdańsk: Partitions, Prussia, Germany (1793–1920)

+Free City, World War II (1920–1945)

 Until World War II, the church interior and exterior were well preserved.
 Between 1920 and 1940 St. Mary's became the principal church within the Protestant Regional Synodal Federation of the Free City of Danzig.
 In this time the presbytery (board of the congregation) discerned the value of its parament collection and prompted its cataloguing.
 During a renovation in the 1920s more historic garments and altar cloths were found.
 From 1930 to 1933 Walter Mannowsky, then director of the City Museum (now housed in the National Museum, Gdańsk), delivered a detailed four volume inventory of the Paramentenschatz.
 It was then presented in the St. Barbara Chapel of St. Mary's.
 In 1936 the Paramentenschatz was moved to a newly equipped room in the City Museum with a controlled climate, since the Barbara Chapel was too damp.
 The Paramentenschatz remained property of the congregation, presented on loan in the city museum (Stadtmuseum).

 Beginning in the third war year 1942, major items of Danzig's cultural heritage were dismantled and demounted in coordination with the cultural heritage curator (Konservator).
 The presbytery of St. Mary's Church agreed to remove items like archive files and artworks such as altars, paintings, epitaphs, mobile furnishings to places outside the city.
 Meanwhile, churches in Danzig as elsewhere in Germany, and in German-occupied areas, saw their church bells requisitioned as non-ferrous metal for war production.
 Bells were classified according to historical and/or artistical value and those categorised the least valuable and cast after 1860, and especially those requisitioned in occupied areas, were melted down the first.